 The application will consist of your basic information and demographics, past employment and education history, and more.
-Be sure to complete it as accurately as possible so that the staff member that looks it over doesn’t have any questions about your qualifications.
+Be sure to complete it as accurately as possible so that the current employee or staff member that looks at doesn’t have any questions about your qualifications.

-Taking a personality test for a job application is becoming standard practice across many industries, although it might seem strange.
-Companies want to know that the people they’re hiring will fit in with their company culture and align with their values.
-Walgreens looks for the following personality traits, skills, and strengths in potential employees:
+Taking a personality test for an application screening is becoming standard practice across many industries.
+Companies want to know that the people they’re hiring will fit in with their company culture, align with their values, and thrive in the work environment.
+So, it is not surprising that it is a personality test is included in the Walgreens hiring process.
+The pharmacy looks for the following personality traits, skills, and strengths in potential employees:

-- Passionate about helping people and their communities
+- Passionate about helping customers (people and their communities)

-- Be able to handle multiple tasks or projects at one time
+- Can handle multiple tasks or projects at one time

-- Handle complaints or angry customers with a level head
+- Can handle complaints or angry customers with a level head

-- Flexibility in all aspects of the job
+- Flexible in all aspects of the job

 An example of a question that you might see on the personality assessment is: